 Earthquakes, floods, tornados, hurricanes… Mother Nature has not been kind to us lately.
-As a home-based or other small business opportunity or franchise owner, you may be particularly vulnerable to the elements.
+As a home-based or other small business opportunity or franchise owner, or someone thinking of a business services opportunity, you may be particularly vulnerable to the elements.
 In fact, an estimated 25% of the thousands of businesses that are adversely affected by disasters each year never reopen according to BOLT (Business Owners Liability Team), a national insurance agency that exclusively protects the owners of small businesses.
 The American Red Cross puts that percentage even higher.

 Fortunately there are some rather simple, relatively affordable and very basic steps every home-based or other small business or franchise owner can take to increase the likelihood that his or her business will be among those that do manage to get back on their feet.
 Here they are:

 - Learn about your insurance options―Business interruption insurance reimburses you for expenses that continue to mount despite a shutdown in operations and also protects the profits you would have made if the disaster had never happened.
 Many smaller businesses may already have a provision of this kind in their insurance policy and not even know it, but packages can vary based on the policy as well as the premium being paid.
 So it’s well worth meeting with your insurance agent to learn more about this vitally important resource and plan for what you’ll need BEFORE disaster strikes.
 And remember, hazard insurance does not necessarily include flood insurance or earthquakes!
 Your policy may require a special rider to cover events of this magnitude.